victormarcel/CounterStrikeTV/README.md

 To run the project:

-1. At the root of the project, create a file named `Config.json`.
+1. Inside the CounterStrikeTV folder (at the same level as Info.plist), create a file named `Config.json`.
 2. Add the following structure:

 ```json